wp-plugins/launch-control/trunk/readme.txt

 Tags: maintenance, login, under-construction, administration, offline, unavailable, landing page Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 1.2.1
+Stable tag: 1.0.0
 License:GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Close your website on maintenance.
-Search engines and regular users don't see your site.
-Access only by login
+Quick Registration Holding Page-With a click of a button hide your website when you need to change a few things or run an upgrade, making it only accessible admins.

 == Description ==

 Are you working on a new website and don’t want the public or your users to have access until your masterpiece is complete, but still allow them to register?
 Yes!
 Thought so. with a click of a button hide your website when you need to change a few things or run an upgrade, making it only accessible admins.
 There is also an area to add a custom message which will be shown to the users while your site is down.
 Users can register and receive their login credentials by email to use later.

+Close your website on maintenance.
+Search engines and regular users don't see your site.
+Access only by login

 == Installation ==